Evenwyne/programming-univbasics-2-using-learn-inbrowser-ide/README.md

 If you're already familiar with the Terminal and command-line interface environment and would prefer to follow the lessons on your local computer, feel free to do so instead of using the Learn In-Browser IDE, just keep in mind that these materials may assume you're using the In-Browser IDE.
+Lessons for configuring your local environment to work with Learn can be found at the end of this Prework track.

 ## Conclusion